lakshydeep-14/numeral_system/README.md

 * You can use any of the numeral system.
 * You can add textstyle.
-* You can chose the numbers of digit to be displayed after decimal.
+* You can choose the numbers of digit to be displayed after decimal.

 ## Installation